-- 1. If compliance with the criteria contained in Part IV (12 VAC 5-610-591 et seq.) or Part V (12 VAC 5-610-660 et seq.) of this chapter imposes economic or other conditions that are not justified by the health considerations upon which the criteria are based, a construction permit may be issued for the disposal system design which substantially complies with the criteria set forth in Part IV or V of this chapter. - 2.
-When issuing a construction permit for repair of an existing failing sewage disposal system for an occupied structure with indoor plumbing, the criteria contained in Parts IV and V of this chapter shall be complied with to the greatest extent possible.
+- 1. If compliance with the criteria contained in Part IV (12 VAC 5-610-591 et seq.) or Part V (12 VAC 5-610-660 et seq.), V, VI or VII of this chapter imposes economic or other conditions that are not justified by the health considerations upon which the criteria are based, a construction permit may be issued for the disposal system design which substantially complies with the criteria set forth in Part IV or V of this chapter. - 2.
+When issuing a construction permit for repair of an existing failing sewage disposal system for an occupied structure with indoor plumbing, the criteria contained in Parts IV-and V of V, and VI of this chapter shall be complied with to the greatest extent possible.
 However, it is not necessary to substantially comply with all of the requirements in those parts of this chapter with the exception of the set back distances for shellfish waters or drinking water wells, unless the system is already closer in which case the corrected system shall not be closer than the existing system.
 Furthermore, when it can be documented that compliance with those parts creates an economic hardship, the district health director or the district environmental health manager may waive the requirements for pretreating the effluent.
 All corrections must be of such a nature that they can reasonably be expected to reduce the risk to public health caused by the malfunctioning systems.

 12 VAC 5-610-290.
-Denial of a construction permit.
+Denial of a construction permit, certification letter, or other approval issued under this chapter.

-A. If it is determined that the proposed design is inadequate or that soil, geological or other conditions are such to preclude safe and proper operation of a proposed sewage disposal system or that the installation of the system would create an actual or potential health hazard or nuisance, the permit shall be denied and the owner shall be notified in writing of the basis for the denial.
+A. If it is determined that the proposed design application or footprint is inadequate or that soil, geological or other conditions are such to preclude safe and proper operation of a proposed sewage disposal system or, that the installation of the system would create an actual or potential health hazard or nuisance, or that the proposed design does not comply with the regulations, the permit application shall be denied and the owner shall be notified in writing of the basis for the denial.
 The notification shall also state that the owner has the right to appeal the denial.

-B. Construction permits may be denied for new construction to be served by a public water supply system which has reached its permitted capacity.

-12 VAC 5-610-300.
-Voidance revalidation, and revocation of construction permits with and without conditions.
+- B. Construction permits may be denied for new construction to be served by a public water supply system which has reached its permitted capacity. - 12 VAC 5-610-300.
+Voidance, revalidation, modification, and revocation of construction permits with and without conditions.

 A. Null and void.
-All sewage disposal construction permits are null and void when (i) conditions such as house location, sewage system location, sewerage system location, well location, topography, drainage ways, or other site conditions are changed from those shown on the application; (ii) conditions are changed from those shown on the construction permit; or (iii) more than 18 months elapse from the date the permit was issued.
-Reapplication for the purposes of having an expired permit reissued shall be the responsibility of the owner, and such reapplication shall be handled as an initial application and comply fully with 12 VAC 5-610-250.
+All sewage disposal Sewage system construction permits are null and void when (i) conditions such as house location, sewage system location, sewerage system location, well location, topography, drainage ways, or other site conditions are changed from those shown on the application; (ii) conditions are changed from those shown on the construction permit; or (iii) more than 18 months elapse from the date the permit was issued.
+Reapplication for the purposes of having an expired permit reissued shall be the responsibility of the owner, The owner of an expired permit may submit a new application and such reapplication shall be handled as an initial application and comply fully with 12 VAC 5-610-250.